FF-Plugins-Active/MeshOperations/README.md

 --------------------------------------------------------------------------------------------
 STATE:
 - UE5 Ready

-USED PLUGINS and DEPENDENCIES:
-- Procedural Mesh Component
-- KismetProceduralMeshLibrary

-PURPOSE:
-- This plugin created for "our" startup's internal "CAD" projects !
-- So, we will update it with "our needs" and right now we have other project priorities.

 PLATFORM SUPPORT:
 - Plugin is for UE5 and Windows platform.
 We didn't try other platforms.